Education Exceptional Children (EEX)

 This course provides an overview of historical perspectives, state and federal legislation, legal and medical implications, and theoretical and practical concepts regarding exceptional education, disability and diversity.
 Emphasis will be on terminology, etiology, classification, characteristics of exceptional learners, and current trends in education and classroom practices.
 This course requires a fifteen hour direct field experience component working with exceptional learners in a school atmosphere.

-EEX 2948 Service-Learning Field Studies 1
+EEX 2948 Service Learning Field Studies 1

 Credit Hours: 1